bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/snippets.md

 ---

 ### 15\.
-Change File Extension from '.txt' to .doc for all files in working directory.
+Change File Extension from '.txt' to .doc for all files in working directory

 ```
 sudo apt install rename